Please take note of our visitation and masking guidelines which have been put in place to better protect our patients

 Do Not Resuscitate (DNR) Order.
 This is a request to not have cardiopulmonary resuscitation (CPR) if your heart stops or if you stop breathing.
 Advance directives do not have to include a DNR order, and you don’t have to have an advance directive to have a DNR order.
 Your doctor can put a DNR order in your medical chart.

 Methodist Medical Center is here to provide you with information regarding your rights to make decisions concerning healthcare, including the right to accept or refuse medical or surgical treatment, even if that treatment is life sustaining.
 The Living Will and Durable Power of Attorney for Healthcare forms and brochure are available to you by contacting the Admissions Office at (865) 835-4900; the Chaplain at (865) 835-5233; or, after 5 p.m., you can reach the Nursing Supervisor from within the hospital by dialing 0.

-ATMs are located off the main lobby in the front seating area of the Secret City Café and on Level 1 in the Emergency Department vending area.
+ATM is located off the main lobby in the front seating area of the Secret City Café.

 Methodist Medical Center is dedicated to providing a clean, safe environment for our patients, visitors and staff.
 To promote health and wellness, Methodist Medical Center is a tobacco-free environment, both inside buildings and on the grounds.
 Vaping and e-cigarettes are also prohibited.

 Patients who use tobacco products will be offered a nicotine patch or another alternative if needed during their hospital stay.

 Visitors and guests who choose to use tobacco, e-cigarettes or vaping products will be required to leave Methodist’s campus before using products.

 To access your online health record or learn how to set up an account CLICK HERE.